OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

     :charters:
       :suspend:
         :time: "+1209600"
+        :warning:
+            :time: "+1123200"
       :terminate:
         :time: "+1209600"
+        :warning:
+            :time: "+1123200"

-The information about the charters can be checked with the command ``onevm show``:
+The information about the charters can be checked with the command ``onevm show``, the ``*`` in front of the ID indicates that the warning time passed:

 .. prompt:: bash $ auto

     SCHEDULED ACTIONS
-    ID     ACTION     ARGS    SCHEDULED        REPEAT            END  STATUS 1  terminate        -  01/01 03:00                               In 1.25 hours
+    ID     ACTION     ARGS    SCHEDULED        REPEAT            END  STATUS *0  suspend          -  01/01 03:00                               Next in 1.25 hours
+     1  terminate        -  15/01 03:00                               Next in 14 days

 .. _vm_guide2_user_defined_data: